-Answer: Yes, previously famously used by pro golfer and PGA tour winner Ernie Els, the stand up putter is gaining in popularity among professionals and amateurs alike.
+Answer: Yes, previously famously used by pro golfer and PGA tour winner Ernie Els, the stand-up putter is gaining in popularity among professionals and amateurs alike.

 Question: I have read the reviews and I’m concerned about clubhead rusting – is this true?

 Answer: The clubhead is made from 431 high-grade steel – but if you leave it out, then over time yes it will probably rust just like any other club.

-So you have read our SK7 Stand up putter review and at this point, will have a general idea on whether you think this club would help your putting game.
+So you have read our S7K standing putter review and at this point, will have a general idea of whether you think this club would help your putting game.

 CLICK HERE TO CHECK PRICE